dmorigin/se_mod_alm/README.md

 **System Configuration**

-Unter the special ini tag "system", you can configure some basics:
+Under the special ini section "system", you can configure some basics:

 * tag: Name which is used to search for airlocks (Default: "Airlock")
 * mode: The default mode which is used, if nothing else is set for a single airlock.
 (Default: Full)